 Also since digestion power is very low in summer, the body is unable to digest heavy foods and consequently the fats get lodged in organs and arteries causing diseases.

 Similarly do not eat light foods in winter.
 In winter, digestion power is at its peak, so eating light in winter can lead to acidity and gas problems.

 1. Of All Digestive Regimes, Peace is the best

 Do not eat in public places like bus stations and from street food vendors.
 These places are bustling and often noisy, with no peace of mind.
 Better to sit peacefully and eat without distraction, in a grateful mood.

 2. Eat Safe

 Do not eat in a dirty place for fear of infections.
-Also, eating in dirty place, according to Ayurveda, is disrespecting food.
+Also, eating in a dirty place, according to Ayurveda, is disrespectful towards food.